ac-music-extension-j/ac-music-extension-j/readme.md

 ### Other branches (using the source code)
 You can download the source code of the project and install the unpacked extension yourself to access the latest, greatest and probably buggy unreleased features and updates.
 Just click on the `Code` button at the top-right of the page and then on `Download ZIP`.

-To install the downloaded project, do the following:
+To install the downloaded file as an extension, try the steps below.

+**Note:** These instructions are for Chromium-based browsers (Google Chrome, Microsoft Edge, Kiwi Browser, Opera, Opera GX, Vivaldi, Brave, etc.).
+The extension does work on Firefox and other Gecko-based browsers, but these instructions will be a bit different.
+(At the moment, it does not on Safari and other WebKit-based browsers.)
 1. Unzip the downloaded file.
-2. Go to the [Chrome Extensions Page](chrome://extensions/), which can be found under `Chrome > Settings > Extensions`.
+2. Get to the extensions page in your browser.
+   * Try visiting `chrome://extensions` in the address bar.
+   * If you still don't see it, try clicking on the three dots in the top-right of your browser.
+Look for `Extensions` somewhere.
+      * It may be under `More Tools`, so try looking there if you don't see it.
+   * In some browsers, it's out there front and center, and you can find it
-3. Enable the `Developer Mode` switch.
+3. Enable the `Developer mode` switch.
-4. Click on `Load Unpacked`.
+4. Click on `Load unpacked`.
 5. Choose the unzipped project directory.
 6. Profit!